Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems

 It remains to prove inequality~\eqref{eqn:DtoDs}.
 The only reason this inequality is not immediate from part $(a)$ of Definition~\ref{def:sparsifier} is that we may have $r_{i} = r_{j}$ for some $i \not = j$.
 Let $R = \setof{r_{1}, \dotsc , r_{h}}$ and $S = \setof{1,\dotsc ,h}$, Define the map $\pi : \Reals{R} \rightarrow \Reals{S}$ by $\pi (x)_{i} = x_{r_{i}}$.
 We then have for all $x \in \Reals{R}$

 so,

 \end{proof}

 The algorithm \texttt{UltraSparsify} will construct a low-stretch spanning tree $T$ of a graph, choose a root vertex $r$, apply \texttt{RootedUltraSparsify} to sparsify all edges whose path in $T$ contains $r$, and then work recursively on the trees obtained by removing the root vertex from $T$.
-The root vertex will be chosen to be a tree \textit{splitter}, where we recall that a vertex $r$ is a \textit{splitter} of a tree $T$ if the trees $T^{1}, \dotsc , T^{q}$ obtained by removing $r$ each have at most two-thirds as many vertices as $T$.
-It is well-known that a tree splitter can be found in linear time.
+The root vertex will be chosen to be a tree \textit{splitter}, where we recall that a vertex $r$ is a \textit{splitter} of a tree $T$ if the trees $T^{1}, \dotsc , T^{q}$ obtained by removing $r$ each have at most half as many vertices as $T$.
+The existence of such a vertex was established by Jordan~\cite{Jordan}, and it is well-known that a tree splitter can be found in linear time.
 By making the root a splitter of the tree, we bound the depth of the recursion.
 This is both critical for bounding the running time of the algorithm and for proving a bound on the quality of the approximation it returns.
 For each edge $e$ such that $r \not \in T (e)$, $T (e)$ is entirely contained in one of $T^{1}, \dotsc , T^{q}$.
 Such edges are sparsified recursively.

 \begin{algbox} $U = \texttt{UltraSparsify}(G = (V,E), k)$\\ {\bf Condition:} $G$ is connected.